Infrastructure and operations (I-O) leaders today face a daunting challenge. The IT they have known for decades is changing — radically.

 Moving between providers today is not a simple task.
 Expect enhanced colocation providers to offer a software-defined networking (SDN) layer above these fabrics, thus providing a seamless mechanism for moving between services for their customers.
 In this manner, colocation providers could become an integral part of your digital infrastructure, so the development of clearly defined SLAs, key performance indicators (KPIs) and contractual obligations is imperative.

 As digital business evolves, the need for geodiversity is evolving as well.
 Data location, regulatory requirements (such as GDPR) and customer requirements (such as low latency) all may drive the need for workloads to be accessible from multiple locations.
 A partner ecosystem that supports strong interconnection services can be a key enabler for these workloads.

-Data centre interconnection is a model in which discrete assets within a multi-tenant data centre are connected to each other directly and in a peer-to-peer fashion.
+Data Center interconnection is a model in which discrete assets within a multi-tenant data center are connected to each other directly and in a peer-to-peer fashion.

 These connections may be as simple as intrasite cross-connects, but can allow data-centre-based assets to horizontally connect to multiple carriers, cloud providers, peers and service providers.

 Distributed Digital Infrastructure Management Emerges as the Key Enabler for I-O's Transition to Digital Business

 As enterprises move toward distributed digital infrastructures, one of the key pain points will be operational process and tools.
 I-O has become great at managing silos, but staffs tend to see the world from the construct of silos of servers, storage, networking, virtualisation, applications and so on.